Kofacts/Simple_CRUD/README.md

 <code>composer require scrud/scrud</code>

+Which will then be added to your Composer.json dependencies.

+Or
+## ---------------- Using the lib as a Class  ------

 1. Clone this Repo which will then be stored in your chosen directory as Simple_CRUD

 <code> git clone https://github.com/kofacts/Simple_CRUD.git"</code>